 FRIEDA MARIE (BOLLING) EILAND (1884-1981) chose the name "Elfers" for the post office which was established on Dec.
 14, 1909, apparently naming it for an uncle whose last name was Elfers.
 A postal history source lists her husband Levi Daniel Eiland as the first postmaster of Elfers, but in a 2001 letter, Elizabeth "Beth" Eiland Bedenbaugh, a daughter, wrote: "My mom was the post mistress (my dad was occupied with a job with J. M. Mitchell there in Elfers).
 The post office was new and mom was asked to give the town and post office a name.
 She chose Elfers because that was her mother’s maiden name."
 In a 1961 article about Rev. Marvin J. Eiland, a son of Frieda, John Parkes wrote, "The town of Elfers was named for Rev. Eiland’s great-grandfather."
 This seems unlikely.
 In an April 1978 interview, Mrs. J. M. Mitchell recalled that Mrs. Frieda Eiland named the post office for “a dear uncle of hers whose last name was Elfers.”
 This seems to be the likely explanation, as Frieda’s mother’s maiden name was Elfers.
-The two uncles Frieda might have known were apparently Hinrich Elfers (b.
+The uncles Frieda might have known were apparently Hinrich Elfers (b.
 Sept.
-21, 1843) and Herman Elfers (b.
+21, 1843), Herman Elfers (b.
 June 12, 1856), and Johann Elfers (b.
 1832; d.
 Dec.
 1, 1908).
 Mrs. Mitchell recalled, for West Pasco’s Heritage, that a post office was set up in one corner of Mitchell’s grocery store and that Rev. Mitchell’s niece, Frieda Eiland, was engaged to run the postal department.
 Frieda Marie Bolling was born July 24, 1884, in Louisville, Ky.
 After the death of her father in 1889, she moved with her mother and a brother to Apopka, Florida.
 On July 29, 1903, she married Levi Daniel Eiland at the home of her mother in Apopka.
 She died on Sept.
 19, 1981, in Deland.
 The father of Frieda Marie Bolling was Gottlieb Frederick Bolling, who died in 1889.
 The maiden name of the mother of Frieda Marie Bolling was Maria Elfers; she died in Tampa in 1917.
 [Jon James and Terri Allen provided information for this and the preceding entry.]